nih-niddk-mbs/StochasticGene.jl/README.md

 ### Using StochasticGene

 ### Installation

+The following assumes that Julia has already been installed.
+If not go to https://julialang.org/downloads/.
+Julia has already been installed on the NIH Biowulf system but StochasticGene must be installed by each individual user.

-StochasticGene is a registered Julia package.
-To install on Biowulf, log on and at the prompt type:
+To install StochasticGene on Biowulf, log on and at the prompt type:

 ```
 [username@biowulf ~]$ sinteractive --mem=64G